jluna101/ur-crypto-frontend/README.md

 ### Future goals:

 - Add a chart that is continuously updating on the details page.
-- Let users create a 'crypto watchlist' and these crypto are first to display and on the front page image carousel
+- Let users create a 'crypto watchlist' and these crypto are first to display and on the. front page image carousel.
-- Let users up or down vote news articles
+- Let users up or down vote news articles.